pairingwg/bls_standard/draft-boneh-bls-signature.md

 ## Randomness considerations
 BLS signatures are deterministic.
-This protects against attacks arising from signing with bad randomness.
+This protects against attacks arising from signing with bad randomness, for example, the nounce reusing attack in ECDSA [HDWH 12].

 <!---
 For signing, we require variable-base exponentiation in G1 to be constant-time, and